Conference Agenda

 Focusing on how Florida Sports Virtual Academy has impacted student athletes across the entire state by utilizing amazing state programs.

-🟦 The Center for Inquiry Don’t Believe Everything You Believe | Bertha Vazquez
+🟦 The Center for Inquiry: Don’t Believe Everything You Believe | Bertha Vazquez

 Students are immersed in a constant stream of persuasive and often misleading information, making it critical they develop skills to evaluate evidence, identify bias, and recognize flawed arguments across all subjects.
 This session showcases how educators can move beyond basic fact-checking to build transferable critical thinking skills using free, standards-aligned resources from Generation Skeptics.
 Participants will learn practical strategies to help students analyze information, communicate evidence-based conclusions, and navigate complex media with confidence.
 Attendees will also explore opportunities to extend learning through student clubs, expert-led sessions, and educator leadership pathways.